fiverr/passable/_docs/enforce/rules/size/size_equals/README.md

 # Size | sizeEquals

 ## Description
-Returns true if a given value eauqls the size than another value.
+Returns true if a given value equals the size than another value.
 The values do not have to be of the same type

 ## Arguments
 * `value`: the value which you would like to test. can be:
-* `target` the value which you woul like your initial object to be tested against
+* `target` the value which you would like your initial object to be tested against

 Both arguments can be of the following types:
 * object: checks against count of keys